d8660091/react-popper/README.md

 * canClickOutside: if true, popper will not hide itself when users click outside.
 * style and className: goes to the popper instead of the reference.
 * renderPop: if this function is set, the children, style and className will be ignored and the popper will be rendered using this function.
+* defaultIsOpened: whether open popper when it mounts

 [**Storybook**](https://d8660091.github.io/react-popper/) - More usages, including specifying options, styles and nesting.
 You can also play with the components by live editing the options and placements.